1-loop Color structures and sunny diagrams: Sunny diagrams

-{\bf Reduction to hairy vacuum skeletons}.
+\presub {\bf Reduction to ray diagrams}.
 The space of color structures can be identified with the space of color diagrams up to Jacobi relations \cite{Cvitanovic-etal1981}, where we use the same definitions and conventions as in \cite{color}.
 These diagrams apply to any theory where all the fields are in the adjoint representation of the gauge group including pure Yang-Mills (YM), pure supersymmetric YM (SYM) and ${\cal N}=4$ SYM.

 To each color diagram we can associate a sub-diagram with no external legs, namely its vacuum skeleton.
 This can be done by an iterative pruning process where at each step all external legs, or leaves, are trimmed until none are left, at which point the pruning is complete.
 An example of this process is illustrated in fig. \ref{fig:trimming}.
 This pruning does not change the topology of the diagram, and the skeleton is non-empty if and only if the diagram has loops.